-To be eligible for academic credit, a student must attend eighty-five present (85%) of his/her scheduled classes.
+To be eligible for academic credit, a student must attend eighty-five present (80%) of his/her scheduled classes.
 Examples: 79 of 93 classes for a semester course, 64 out of 75 classes for a class that meets twice per week for the entire year.
 The following is a list of absences that are not counted toward the fifteen (15%) limit:

-- A. Students on suspension.

-- B. Students on homebound instruction or are out of school with a medical condition pending approval of homebound instruction.

-- C. School sanctioned/sponsored activities.

-- D. PSSA/Keystone testing.
+- A. Students on suspension - B. Students on homebound instruction or are out of school with a medical condition pending approval of homebound instruction - C. School sanctioned/sponsored activities - D. PSSA/Keystone testing - E. Health or guidance related absences such as physicals, hearing tests, ASVAB, CTBS, psychological testing - F. Pre-approved absences in accordance with guidelines governing education trips - G. School sponsored competitions - H. Recognized religious holidays and services

-- E. Excused absences.

-- F. Health or guidance related absences such as physicals, hearing tests, ASVAB, CTBS, psychological testing.

-- G. Pre-approved absences in accordance with guidelines governing education trips.

-- H. School sponsored competitions.

-- I. Recognized religious holidays and services.

 Individual teachers are responsible for keeping accurate class attendance.
-Such teachers will file a reports so that parents receive official notices in the form of attendance warning letters.
 Class-by-class attendance is reported through PowerSchool.
 It is expected that parents monitor this attendance.
 Should there be any questions regarding specific class attendance, please contact the appropriate teacher.